 Although Halloween is an enjoyable holiday and celebration for many, there are an increased number of dangers to pets that are particularly prominent at this time of year.

-We have discussed chocolate on numerous occasions, however this is the number one toxin that we see in the emergency practices – it is a case you can never be too familiar with.
+We have discussed chocolate on numerous occasions, however this is the number one toxin that is seen in emergency practices – it is a topic you can never be too familiar with.

-Theobromine mainly affects the heart, central nervous system and kidneys.
+Theobromine (found in chocolate) mainly affects the heart, central nervous system and kidneys.
 Symptoms will occur from 4-24 hours after the dog has ingested the chocolate and will vary depending on the amount of chocolate (theobromine) the dog has eaten.